 - Carrie Dorton, St. John Center/UP Outreach Worker

-- Andrea Scott, UP Co-Founder and Director
+- Andrea Scott, UP Co-Founder

 - Paul Bliss, CSW, Obtained a Master’s degree in social work from Northern Kentucky University and is the Program Manager for Hansen Intensive Program at Wellspring.
 He is also an adjunct faculty member at the Kent School of Social Work, where he teaches foundation practice for bachelor’s students and forensics social work for masters students.
 Before coming to Louisville, Mr. Bliss was the Team Supervisor for Mental Health Court and the Assertive Community Treatment team through Greater Cincinnati Behavioral Health Services.
 Mr. Bliss has almost two decades of practice experience working with person with serious mental illnesses, homelessness, and forensic populations.

 - Cassandra Culin, Chair, First Unitarian Committee on Homelessness.
 A member of First Unitarian for over 20 years, Cassandra became aware of homelessness on our doorstep weeding and planting with our Churchyard Friends.
 When the church Board formed a Task force on Homelessness in 2018, she and others stepped forward to work toward addressing the issue on our doorstep and beyond.

 - Nakia Harris graduated from UofL with a degree in Psychology.
 She has worked consistently with vulnerable populations since graduating and currently works for Centerstone with the Homeless Outreach Team.

 - Tiny Herron founded The Forgotten Louisville about 15 yrs ago.
 She has been employed with St. John Center as an Outreach Worker since early 2016.
 She serves on the Board of Directors for UP for Women and Children where she served as president their first year, and also serves on the board for the Kentucky Harm Reduction Coalition as their “homeless adviser.”